eng470-s23/chaserogers-newrepository/analysis.md

 But no matter what area each character was described as being exceedingly well in, one aspect was described as an area of excellence in all the characters: **the ability to command attention and lead social interactions.** This is most evident in **Kizuki's** case in *Norwegian Wood,* where he is described as having the qualities of a "TV host."

 ![Contexts tool depicting phrases to the left and right of key term "he"](images/VoyantFindings_Corpus_Contexts.png)

+### Traditional Ideals of Masculinity

+The commonalities don't stop and the idea of expertise.
+In addition, we see each novel describe the analyzed character in a way that fits the ideals of a traditional and toxic view of masculinity.

+When describing their physical appearance, they are often given characteristics such as being tall, built physically strong, and having stoic physical expressions.
+But we seem heteronormative and traditional traits within the descriptions of their mental and emotional character as well.
+Looking at the word cloud in the Cirrus tool, we see identifiers such as being emotionally cold, analytical, and emotionally reserved.
+These all fit the idea than men, or masculinity, should be defined by a degree of detachement from emotions, and approaching situations and life with a more "logical" perspective.
+The terms present within the word cloud show the reinforcement of these traits across the entire corpus.

+---

+*Call Me by Your Name*